With more than 40 Whatcom County congregations of many faiths, we join together to shelter and serve the homeless, poor and vulnerable among us.

 Congregations donate wonderful gifts for Interfaith’s biggest fundraiser, our annual spring auction.
 Some collect money to purchase a gift for the auction, while others tap into the skills and talents of members to create a special experience, such as a hosted gourmet meal.
 Chocolate baskets, travel, gardening items handyman services --- let your imagination soar!

-Choirs from our member congregations come together in the early spring.
-This event features performances by several individual choirs, as well as two group performances.
+Choirs and music ensembles from our member congregations come together in the early spring.
+This event features performances by several individual choirs, music groups as well as group performances.
 We enjoy participation by all congregations with musical groups, large or small.
-Please save the date for Sunday, February 11 at 3:30 pm for our next Interfaith Coalition Choir Fest to be held at First Congregational Church, 2401 Cornwall Avenue in Bellingham.
+Please save the date for Sunday, February 24 at 3:00 pm for our next Interfaith Coalition Music Fest to be held at First Congregational Church, 2401 Cornwall Avenue in Bellingham.

 Gently-used winter coats, mittens, gloves and scarves are gathered by our congregations and delivered each fall to five locations around the county.
 Coat drives at congregations make possible the donation of over 3,000 coats and jackets.